andria-dev/brownie/public/blog/creating-a-completely-static-build-with-nextjs/index.md

 - When `unstable_runtimeJS` is `false`, `<NextScript />` is optional.
 - However, when `unstable_runtimeJS` is `true`, which is the default, `<NextScript />` is required.

 With this information we can start working on removing these scripts from our build where we don't want them.
-Remember, we only want to include the scripts if we're in development mode, or, conversely, if we're not in production mode or if `unstable_runtimeJS` is enabled.
+Remember, we only want to include the scripts if we're in development mode — or, conversely, if we're not in production mode — or if `unstable_runtimeJS` is enabled.
 We can write this with two simple conditions.

 ```javascript
 // unstable_runtimeJS is provided via `this.props`